For most people who start on the Internet, one of their main concern is how long does it take to make money blogging.

 Why would you even ask such a question?
-You should blog for the love of your topic and not worry about the money.
+You should blog for the love of your topic and not worry about money.

 In reality, it does matter if you are blogging for profit.
 This is what led to so many complications in the world of blogging.

 The minute someone makes $1, they become an expert, and the next thing you know, you have 1 million people telling you all of the secrets of making money blogging.

-SEO, ranking on Google, social media marketing, where to host, using WordPress, building a list from your blog, the best affiliate products to sell, creating your info products, making money with display ads……
+SEO, ranking on Google, social media marketing, where to host, using WordPress, building a list from your blog, the best affiliate products to sell, creating your info products, and making money with display ads……

 And blah, blah, blah, blah blah……